myproxy-admin-load-credential(8) MyProxy myproxy-admin-load-credential(8)

 mended.
 It is included only for sake of completeness.

 Allow the specified entity to retrieve credentials.
-By default,
+See -x and

 Allow the specified entity to retrieve end-entity credentials.

 Allow the specified entity to renew credentials.
-By default,
+See -x and -X

 Allow the specified entity to retrieve credentials without a